hy-chou/kukudy/README.md

 ## Quick start guide

-This tutorial gives basic instructions for the first-time probers to get started with kukudy.
+This tutorial, designed for first-time kukudy users, provides descriptions of the two fundamental scripts inside `kukudy/`.

-To get started, go to the `kukudy/` directory and do the following steps:
+Before we start, go to the `kukudy/` directory and do the following steps:

 1. `mkdir playground`
 2. `cd playground`

+Let's go!

-### updateStreams.js
+### 1. updateStreams.js

 ```bash
 node ../updateStreams.js [NUMBER_OF_CHANNELS]